 This was just a glimpse into what the future of the MSP IT practice could become.
 Right now, the focus should be converting fully into an MRR model with most of the revenue being generated around cloud services and value-added services.

-Nerdio for Azure is a suite of tools written by our team of software developers and tech nerds to help you hone and manage IT in the cloud for your customers with ease.
+Nerdio is a suite of tools written by our team of software developers and tech nerds to help you hone and manage IT in the cloud for your customers with ease.
 Partners are leveraging Nerdio to solidify their position as a NextGen MSP.

 It will be quite interesting to see how this landscape changes in the next few years.
 M&A activity is rampant in the technology space.
 Who knows what’s next but managed services providers are certainly here to stay and so is container technology.
 Why not bring the two together?